aoghina/aoghina.github.io/_posts/2021-03-30-the-intelligent-lockdown.md

 ---
 layout: post
+title: 'The "Intelligent" Lockdown'
-title: "The intelligent lockdown: a story of deadly delays, misguided trust, and lack of accountability"
+subtitle: A story of deadly delays, misguided trust, and lack of accountability
 comments: True
 lang: en
 ---